Purchasing

 Complete the following steps to configure the Stock Level color within the product catalog:

-1. Net Ordered
+• Net Ordered

-2. Available
+• Available

-3. On Hand
+• On Hand

-4. (No color)
+• (No color)

 4. Enter the Up to % value for each color code.
-Enter the percentage value (= Colorize Inventory by setting / Minimum stock level) for each color level.
+Enter the percentage value for each color level.
+The percentage value will be calculated by dividing the Colorize Inventory By option by the Minimum Stock Level.

 Colorize Color Level in Purchasing Page

-The colorize color process can be enabled within the purchasing dialog by enabling the Colorize Stock Level option.
+The colorize color process can be enabled within the Purchasing dialog by enabling the Colorize Stock Level option.

 Related Videos and Content